ChristosT/dummy-guide/doc/source/selectingData.rst

 View>`\  using the view-based selection mechanism.
 The selected cells are the highlighted elements in the left view.
 After having selected the cells, we create the  ``Plot Selection Over Time`` :index:`\ <Plot Selection Over Time>`\  filter using the :guilabel:`Filters > Data Analysis` menu.
-(You could also use the \icon{Images/pqPlotSelectionOverTime24.png}
+(You could also use the |pqPlotSelectionOverTime24|
 from the  ``Data Analysis`` :index:`\ <Data Analysis>`\  toolbar.)
 Similar to the  ``Extract Selection`` :index:`\ <Extract Selection>`\ filter, when this filter is created, it copies the active selection.
 You can change it afterwards using the  ``Copy Active Selection`` :index:`\ <Copy Active Selection>`\  button on the filter's ``Properties`` :index:`\ <Properties>`\  panel.
 On hitting  ``Apply`` :index:`\ <Apply>`\ , |paraview| will show a visualization similar to the one shown here.

+.. |pqPlotSelectionOverTime24| image:: ./images/pqPlotSelectionOverTime24.png
+                               :width: 0.5cm

 Instead of using the view for defining the selection, you could have used the ``Find Data`` :index:`\ <Find Data>`\  dialog.
 In that case, instead of being able to plot each element